nusco/narjillos/backlog.md

 ###Physicist

-* Tweak energy consumption
+* Uniform measure units (instead of had-hoc clipping and multiplying all over the place)

 ###Speed Demon

 * Space Partitioning optimization
-* Cached food image?
+* Optimize physics engine
+* Optimize infrared mode

 ## Computer Dummy

 * Don't require Gradle to start the programs (only to build them)
 * Externalize all configurable parameters to a JSON file
-* Save dish
+* Save Petri dish
-* Load dish
+* Load Petri dish

 ###Genetist

 * Each body segment's amplitude is genetically determined
 * Narjillo's skewing is genetically determined
+* View Narjillo's evolutionary path
 * Whole-body size gene
 * Bullet-proof genome with a Chromosome class (for documentation, tool building and checking min and max values, for avoiding divisions by 0 and other potential issues)
-* Smooth organ evolution to and from atrophy

 ###Ostetrician